Google holds new talks with China

 But if such negotiations are successful, they will enable Chinese companies to utilise the benefits of Google Drive.
 The cloud services, reports suggest, would initially be run through Chinese data servers.
 Google has been working on a censored version of the search engine.
 This is further proof of an intent to re-enter the Chinese market.
 A new collaboration with Chinese would allow Google opportunities to establish further projects in the region.

 The censored search engine project, named Dragonfly, has been met with significant resistance from Google’s employees.
 The objections raised were concerning censorship.
 Controversially, these would include political movements, human rights and freedom of speech.
-As a result, officially, the search engine, which was due to be launched any time between January and April 2019, has officially been put on hold.
+As a result, the search engine has officially been put on hold.

 Currently Google has no data centres in China.
 It would initially be required to seek partnerships with local providers instead.
 However, as trade tensions between the US and China emerge, sources suggest plans may end up being put on hold.